cambridge-ceu/csd3/README.md

 CSD3 stands for the Cambridge Service for Data Driven Discovery by [Research Computing Services](https://www.csd3.cam.ac.uk/), which provies an excellent [documentation](https://docs.hpc.cam.ac.uk/hpc/).
-Here some aspects are highlighted.
+Here some aspects are highlighted from the perspectives of the [Cardiovascular Epidemiology Unit](https://www.phpc.cam.ac.uk/ceu/) (CEU).
 All information about procedures and access requests can be found here: **W:\Administration\CSD3 Data Users**.

 ## Contents